-- The staffing arrangements for SEN support staff, - Disseminating SEN information to support and teaching staff, - The management of SEN provision through the devolved SEN budget.

-- Co-ordinating provision for student with SEN particularly through Stages 1 and 2. - · Liaising with and advising fellow teachers and support staff. - Keeping accurate records of all SEN students. - Liaising with parents of SEN students. - Contributing to in-service training.
-Liaising with external agencies. - · Liaising with other schools.
+- · The staffing arrangements for SEND support staff, - Disseminating SEND information to support and teaching staff, - The management of SEND provision through the devolved SEND budget. - Co-ordinating provision for student with SEND particularly through Stages 1 and 2. - Liaising with and advising fellow teachers and support staff. - Keeping accurate records of all SEND students. - Liaising with parents of SEND students. - Contributing to in-service training.
+Liaising with external agencies. - Liaising with other schools. - Develop strategies, in conjunction with outside agencies, where necessary, to support the Achievement and Positive Behaviour Policy.